PostgreSqlStan/postgresqlstan.github.io/_posts/2021-12-27-jekyll-on-macos.md

 ### jekyll Does Not Run

-Following directions in the [tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/), when I tried to run jekyll I got an error involving `library.rb:275`.
+Following directions in the Jekyll [Step by Step Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/), when I tried to run jekyll I got an error involving `library.rb:275`.

 ### The solution
 Searching for `library.rb:275`, I managed to find a [page](https://github.com/ffi/ffi/issues/864) where several users reported success with a suggested fix for the same error: